CodeJourneys/registry-data-generator/README.md

 # Docker Images Generator
 Generate uniquely named Docker images made up of unique layers with a given layer size and number of layers (`layer size` X `number of layers` = `image total size`) and upload them to a registry.

-The build and upload can run in parallel processes for increased load and saving time.
+The build and upload can run in parallel processes for increased resource utilization and time savings.

 ## Use case
 I use this to upload unique container images and load test a registry.